azureblue/sys-mon/README.md

 cpu
 ram available
 ```
-To read the data you can use functions from client/client.h, or as an example use simple-client
+To read the data you can use functions from client/client.h (and linking with client/client.lo), or as an example use simple-client

 `./simple-client sys-mon`

 That should output two lines:
- - total cpu usage percentage
+ - total cpu idle percentage
  - available memory in KB
 ```
-4
+96
 5293112
 ```
-Each line correspondes to the module specified in the [modules] section of the config file.
+Each line correspondes to each module line specified in the [modules] section of the config file.

 More complex config:
 ```